• Skip to primary navigation

 bottles of liquor

-Farallon stocked the highest quality ingredients, and the orgeat, made by Small Hands in Berkeley (and available for mail order here), was one of them.
+Farallon stocked the highest quality ingredients, and the orgeat, made by Small Hands in Berkeley, was one of them.
 The small bottles were special ordered, hoarded, and frozen with simple syrup to make an icy granita.
 We served the granita with a sorbet, but what flavor it was I can't remember.
 What I do remember is scraping giant pans of granita until the fork threatened to freeze my fingers off.
 But the bites of cool, almondy bliss that I got to sneak were well worth it.

 shaking cocktail